Updated May 6, 2022

 Neither can you claim compensation from the Home Office.
 And airlines and tour operators are equally unsympathetic about out-of-date documents, so you’re highly unlikely to receive anything from them.

 Remember: it’s your responsibility to ensure your passport is up to date.
-With a busy period approaching as travel re-starts, it makes good sense to apply as early as possible to renew your documentation.
+With wannabe travellers rushing to sort out their passports in time for summer, it makes good sense to apply as early as possible to renew your documentation.